Empower vs. Quicken vs. Moneydance

 All three of these offerings are a good fit depending on your needs.

-- Personal Capital is best for beginning investors.
+- Empower is best for beginning investors.
 Its investment analysis can help you improve and grow your portfolio.
 Plus, it's free!

 - Quicken is best for people who want control over their finances.
 If you want to sit down at a desktop and pore over your financial picture, this is the one for you.